 For further information please contact Service NSW on 1300 288 222.

-International transit passengers arriving into Australia can depart on another international flight if your transit time is less than 8 hours and you can stay airside (i.e. in the transit zone).
+International transit passengers arriving into Australia who are not fully vaccinated, can depart on another international flight if your transit time is less than 8 hours and you can stay airside (i.e. in the transit zone).
 This will be possible only if your bags have been checked through to your next destination.
 You do not need to apply for an exemption from hotel quarantine and are able to continue your journey to another country.

 If your departure flight is between 8 to 72 hours after arrival flight, you will be taken to a quarantine hotel to wait until your departing flight.
 An exemption from hotel quarantine must be approved for you to leave the hotel to catch your onward flight.

 Travellers in transit from an international flight, via NSW, for less than 48 hours will not be charged a fee for hotel quarantine.
 A pro-rata fee will be charged for stays greater than 48 hours and less than 7 days.
 Find out more information about Quarantine fees.